fan2/mkdocs/docs/blog/posts/linux/rpi-ubuntu/ubuntu-cloudflare-access-ssh.md

 ## Configure SSH client

-End users can connect to the SSH session without any configuration by using Cloudflare’s browser-based terminal.
-Users visit the URL of the application and Cloudflare’s terminal handles the short-lived certificate flow.
+End users can connect to the SSH session without any configuration by using Cloudflare's browser-based terminal.
+Users visit the URL of the application and Cloudflare's terminal handles the short-lived certificate flow.

 On an SSH client platform such as macOS, run `cloudflared access ssh-config` to print the required configuration command: